 - The old line Parkway Tunnel and Cutting is listed Grade

-The attached wall and gate piers to the Edinburgh Castle are also listed Grade II. - 2.
-The pair of stone piers with lamp standards at each end of Mornington Street railway bridge are listed Grade II. - St James's Gardens has 3 listed features; a drinking fountain, monument and obelisk. - The railings to Euston Square, the two lodges and the war memorial are listed, as is the statue of Robert Stephenson at the station entrance.
+II.
+The attached wall and gate piers to the Edinburgh

+Castle are also listed Grade II.

+- The pair of stone piers with lamp standards at each end of Mornington Street railway bridge are listed Grade II.

+- 3. St James's Gardens has 3 listed features; a drinking fountain, monument and obelisk.

+4. The railings to Euston Square, the two lodges and the

+- 4. The railings to Euston Square, the two lodges and the war memorial are listed, as is the statue of Robert Stephenson at the station entrance.

-- 200 Strategic view - landmark viewing corridor
+- Strategic view landmark viewing corridor

-- //// Strategic view lateral assessment area
+- Strategic view lateral assessment area

 - Strategic view background assessment area

 - Conservation area

 - London square

-- Listed building

-- Euston Area Plan boundary
+- Listed buildingEuston Area Plan boundary